jitbit/AspNetSaml/README.md

 }
 ```

-# Dependencies

-Depending on your .NET version, your Project should reference `System.Security`
-for .NET Framework and `System.Security.Cryptography.Xml` for .NET Core.

-A version of this library has been used for years in production in our [helpdesk app](https://jitbit.github.com/helpdesk/).
+P.S.
+A version of this library has been battle-tested for years in production in our [helpdesk app](https://jitbit.github.com/helpdesk/).